Kyle-Undefined/galdur/README.md

 - Obsidian Desktop
 - Windows x64 or arm64
-- Claude Code CLI, Codex CLI, Gemini CLI, and/or OpenCode CLI installed locally
+- Claude Code CLI, Codex CLI, Gemini CLI, and/or OpenCode CLI installed either on Windows or inside WSL
 - A one-time runtime install from `Settings -> Galdur`
+- Optional: WSL installed and configured if you want to run tools through Linux instead of native Windows

 ## What the runtime is